 The immediate target is to increase the number of graduates of the training institutions from the current level of 100 annually to at least 400.
-Thus over a 10-year period, significant progress will be made in filling the estimated 5,000 full-time positions in the Jewish educational system with well-trained personnel.
+Thus over a 10-year period, significant progress could be made in filling the estimated 5,000 full-time positions in the Jewish educational system with well-trained personnel.

 This expansion will require the enlargement of the full-time educational faculty in training institutions.
-New faculty positions will be filled by recruiting outstanding practitioners in the field, scholars from yeshivot, and academics from universities.
-Specialized programs will be created to prepare educators for new positions in such fields as informal educartion, early childhood education, family education, and the teaching of Bible, history, Hebrew, and other subjects.
+New faculty positions could be filled by recruiting outstanding practitioners in the field, scholars from yeshivot, and academics from universities.
+Specialized programs will be created to prepare educators for new positions in such fields as informal education, early childhood education, family education, and the teaching of Bible, history, Hebrew, and other subjects.

-A cadre of leaders will be prepared to assume key positions in Jewish education -- professors of Jewish education, researchers, curriculum developers, teacher trainers, directors of bureaus, heads of community centers, and principals for model and experimental schools.
-Promissing candidates will be selected at mid-career to participate in tailor-made programs.
+A cadre of leaders will be prepared to assume key positions in Jewish education - professors of Jewish education, researchers, curriculum developers, teacher trainers, directors of bureaus, heads of community centers, and principals for model and experimental schools.
+Promising candidates will be recruited at midcareer to participate in tailor-made programs.
 Other programs will be developed in North America, similar to the Jerusalem Fellows in Israel and the Senior Educators at the Hebrew University in Jerusalem, which have succeeded in recruiting, training, and placing more than 100 educators in leading positions throughout the world.

-In-service education throughiseminars and conferences will-be orgamized by the training institutions as well as departments of Judaica at various general universities in North America and in Israel: Financial assistance will be provided to individuals in the Jewish educational system in order to make it possible for them to participate in these new programs.
-In time, this should become standard practice and basic to the professional growth of all of those who are working full-finde in formal and informal education.
+In-service education will be expanded through courses, seminars, and conferences organized by continental and local service agencies, by the training institutions, as well as by departments of Judaica at various general universities in North America and in Israel.
+CAJE and other professional organizations will be encouraged to enlarge their contribution to on-the-job training.
+Financial assistance will be provided to individuals in the Jewish educational system in order to make it possible for them to participate in these new programs.
+In time, this should become standard practice and basic to the professional growth of all of those who are working in formal and informal education.